Or browse the Topics Below

 Don’t be afraid to request a visit before committing to any centre.
 In fact, at Guardian, we encourage tours as you can get a true feeling of the centre and get to meet some of the educators.

-When you arrive, look around at the centre at the available experiences.
+When you arrive, look around the space and at the experiences children are engaged in.
 Does the space resemble the natural environment with lots of light, natural materials, and engaging spaces?
-Do other kids look happy and engaged?
-Or is it a Lord of the Flies situation?
+Do the children look happy and engaged?

 Ask about staff ratios.
 It’s okay for a centre to meet minimum requirements for their educator numbers, but what matters more is whether educators look engaged and whether they’ve built quality relationships with the children around them.